svanderbleek/svanderbleek/README.md

 # Welcome

-This is a barebones portfolio, but if you're a fellow engineer who'd like to discuss software development or computer science I'm always open, you can reach out on my X profile which is linked here.
+This is a barebones portfolio, but if you're a fellow engineer who'd like to discuss software development or computer science I'm always open, you can reach out on my X profile which is linked under my photo.

 ## Recent Open Source Work